 If you choose to establish a standard risk acceptance level for your risk assessment, you will want to be sure that you’ve made a few preparations.

 Next, define your impact values based on ranges of impacts to your mission.
-If part of your mission is ensuring that your customers’ information is never breached, and another is to grow 50% in three years in a competitive market, then maybe your impact values would look like this:
+If part of your mission is ensuring that your customers’ information is never breached, and another is to grow 50% in three years in a competitive market.

 These impact levels must be defined by each organization depending on the tolerances they would set for themselves.
 No two organizations will have the same impact criteria, but every client we have worked with to define these criteria have come to meaningful definitions.
 The better you define impacts the more consensus you will have in estimating risks and in arriving at consensus when designing security controls to address those risks.